SHORT FICTION

 Madam Shine sits on a wooden bench by the front door of the police station, listening to the chatter from the teashop next-door, thinking about how the professor is now only a corpse in the morgue.
 The previous week, a washerwoman found his body floating face down in a canal, his skull cracked with either a stone or the handle of an axe, the police say it’s still too early to tell.

 The professor had been her first lover in the village.
-He had aged in the twenty-two years they had known each together, his hair thinning and his cheeks sinking into his almost-toothless mouth so that he looked gaunt and ill though he was perfectly healthy except for the one problem that not even Madam Shine had been able to fix.
+He had aged in the twenty-two years they had known each other, his hair thinning and his cheeks sinking into his almost-toothless mouth so that he looked gaunt and ill though he was perfectly healthy except for the one problem that not even Madam Shine had been able to fix.
 Each time he came to visit her, the professor had sat down on the grey sofa in her drawing room, his fingers worrying the tufts of foam peeking out of the shabby cushions, and exclaimed over the smoothness of her skin, not a crinkle around her eyes even when she smiled, and the blackness of her hair that fell in thick curls all the way down to her waist.
 And now he is dead and all she knows is that everyone in the village had a reason to kill him.

 Read the rest of the story here.